Generative AI in Game Development: A Qualitative Research Synthesis

-We encountered two additional challenges during extraction.
-Firstly, the authors of primary studies often interpret similar phenomena with varying conceptual depth (e.g. a single code or a theme with subcodes).
-Secondly, 2\textsuperscript{nd}-order interpretations are given at various levels of conciseness (e.g.~a code vs. an interpretive paragraph) and scarcity, with some papers letting the 1\textsuperscript{st}-order interpretations of the study participants speak largely for themselves.
-To mitigate this, we employed a multi-pronged extraction strategy.
-To address the risk of readily extractable interpretations (e.g. a clear table of codes from a thematic analysis) biasing the extraction of scarcer or absent interpretations, we first engaged with studies where 2\textsuperscript{nd}-order interpretations were more scarce or less concise.
-To systematically handle conceptual depth differences between papers, we adopted a two-step approach to the extraction itself. \begin{enumerate} \item An initial extraction of top-level 2\textsuperscript{nd}-order interpretations was conducted across all studies. \item We then returned to studies where an already identified 2\textsuperscript{nd}-order interpretation was elaborated into a recognisable hierarchy.(e.g. \citet{boucher_resistance_2024} on ethical resistance among early-career practitioners) to extract their more granular sub-themes in explicit relation to the parent concept. \end{enumerate} This was done in line with guidance on preserving the context and meaning of interpretations within and across studies as described by \citet{france_emerge_2019}, by retaining the wording and framing of 2\textsuperscript{nd}-order interpretations as given in the primary papers, documenting their provenance, as well as preserving the hierarchical links between interpretations as initialy set out by the authors.
-Where primary papers offered extensive first-order data but minimal authorial interpretation, as in \citet{grow_chatgpt_2023}, we conducted our own thematic analysis to generate what we term \enquote{2\textsuperscript{nd}-order interpretations augmented}, enabling descriptive accounts to be integrated without conceptual flattening and ensuring comparability across the evidence base.
-Extracted interpretations were subsequently reviewed collaboratively by the research team, occasionally leading to the refinement or merging of interpretations to enhance clarity and coherence prior to synthesis.
+We encountered two additional challenges.
+Firstly, primary studies feature interpretations of similar phenomena but at varying depth (e.g. one code or a theme with subcodes).
+Secondly, 2\textsuperscript{nd}-order interpretations are given at various levels of conciseness (e.g.~a code vs. an interpretive paragraph) and/or scarcity (e.g.,~some authors letting participants' 1\textsuperscript{st}-order interpretations speak largely for themselves).
+To address the risk of rich, readily extractable interpretations biasing the extraction of less concise, scarcer or absent 2\textsuperscript{nd}-order interpretations, we first engaged with studies featuring the latter.
+To systematically handle conceptual depth differences, we adopted a two-step approach to the extraction: \begin{enumerate} \item An initial extraction of top-level 2\textsuperscript{nd}-order interpretations was conducted across all studies. \item We then returned to studies where an already identified 2\textsuperscript{nd}-order interpretation was elaborated (e.g., \citet{boucher_resistance_2024} on ethical resistance) to extract their more granular sub-themes in explicit relation to the parent concept. \end{enumerate} Our preservation of context and meaning of interpretations within and across studies followed guidance by \citet{france_emerge_2019}: we retained the original wording and framing of 2\textsuperscript{nd}-order interpretations, documented their provenance, and preserved the hierarchical links between interpretations provided by the primary studies.
+Where papers offered extensive 1\textsuperscript{st}--order but minimal researcher interpretation\citep[e.g.][]{grow_chatgpt_2023}, we conducted our own thematic analysis to generate what we term and later report as \enquote{2\textsuperscript{nd}-order interpretations augmented}.